Uranium mining in the Elliot Lake area: Stanrock Mine

 Stanrock Mine is located 14 miles from Elliot Lake on the south side of Quirke Lake.
 The site is adjacent to the Can-Met Mine to the east, the Spanish-American Mine to the west, and Denison Mine to the north.
 The site was initially known as the Z-7 group and owned by Zenmac Metal Mines Ltd, who sold it to the US Stancan Uranium Mines Limited in 1954.
 In 1995 and 1996 the new owners found uranium via diamond drilling and creating a processing plant with a 3,300 tons per day capacity.
 1956 estimates of ore reserves were 5,077,800 tons with a grade of 0.109% uranium oxide with probably 4 million additional tons unconfirmed.

 Tailings were deposited in the naturally occurring basin south of the mill, along with the tailings of Can-Met mine.
 Six million tons of tailings remain on site.
 The mine was decommissioned by Denison Mines in 1999.

 Health

-Environmental and ecological health
+Pollution, environmental, and ecological health

+The health of the watershed in the area deteriorated as mining started.
+Trout from nearby lakes released an odour when cooked and female fish stopped releasing eggs.
+Fishing remained permitted at both Quirke Lake and Whiskey Lake, despite the radioactivity in them exceeding levels deemed tolerable by the Ontario Waterways Commission.
+Terry Jacobs, an elder of the Serpent River First Nation, told Anishinabek News in 2022 that pollution from the mines reduced the number of animals in the area.
+Other community members reported sulphur fires, dangerous sulphuric dust burning roofs, breathing difficulties, and skin rashes on children who swam in the rivers.
+By 1976, 20 years after the start of mining, Health and Welfare Canada advised local residents to stop drinking water from local rivers.
+In 1987, band member Gertrude Lewis requested action from the Government of Canada to clean up the pollution, but the request was rejected.

+Just before Canada Day 1988, the Serpent River nation transported waste from the mines to the TransCanada Highway.
+On July 20, 1988, the Government of Canada agreed to construct a treatment plant.

+The 2022 book Serpent River Resurgence by Lianne C. Leddy documents the impacts of uranium mining on Serpent River First Nation.

 102 million tonnes of tailings remain on eights decommissioned mines coving an area of 920 hectares.
 Rio Algom (a BHP subsidiary) and Denison Mines are both licensed by the Canadian Nuclear Safety Commission to operate the decommissioned mines.

-Results from 2015 and 2018 independent environmental monitoring, commissioned by the Canadian Nuclear Safety Commission, indicated there are no expected environmental impacts.
+Results from 2015 and 2018 independent environmental monitoring, commissioned by the Canadian Nuclear Safety Commission, report no expected environmental impacts.
+2021 reports from the Serpent River First nation report the environmental damage as ongoing, with members unable to use their land or eat local fish.

 There are twelve decommissioned uranium mines around Elliot lake, ten of which have tailings on site.